 Are lights just not quite enough for you?
 Rainbow Bridge in Tokyo beefs up the festive frenzy with firework displays.
 A 10-minute firework show is held every Saturday throughout December.
 Finally, if you are longing to see a gigantic Christmas tree, head to Yebisu Garden Place.
 This classy display makes use of a 5 meter chandelier, a towering Christmas tree, and over 100,000 lights.

-Christmas in Japan: Options for Dining
+Options for Dining on Christmas

 This is where things start to get tricky.
 Finding a traditional Christmas meal in Japan is not an easy task.
 As hinted at before, the most popular Christmas dinner in Japan is actually KFC!
 That’s right, KFC outlets get unbelievably busy during Christmas time.
 As holiday traditions from America began filtering into Japan, folks associated the holiday with images of deliciously roasted turkey.